Annapurna Base Camp short Trek 11 Days

 • Panoramic views of around 10 peaks above 6000 meters in height

-The Annapurna Base Camp Short Trekking route passes as much closer to Mt.
+The Annapurna Base Camp Short Trekking route passes much closer to Mt.
 Machapuchhre (Fishtail).
 This trek is equally popular among outdoor adventurers as well as solo travelers.
 The Annapurna Base Camp Short Journey engages travelers walking along the trail through the diverse terrain for eight days.
-The Adventure Club Trek has designed this package for travelers who have less than two weeks to hike in the Himalayas.
+The Adventure Club Trek has designed this package for travelers with less than two weeks to hike in the Himalayas.

 Itinerary